matbun/ML4Fires/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# CMCC Code of Conduct

 ## Our Pledge